How to do Instagram hashtag research for tourism marketing

 The top (most popular) photos and videos show up at the top of the Instagram search results page, and most recent ones if you scroll a little further down (see note below.)
 You’ll also notice that when you search a particular hashtag, there’s a dropdown showing you the numbers for how people have used that tag in a post, plus related hashtags.
 Very handy for research.

 Note – right now, as we approach Election Day (November 3, 2020) in the U.S., Instagram has turned off the Most Recent posts feature to stop the spread of disinformation.
 We expect to see it restored once the election is over.
+Most Recent hashtags listings have been restored.

 Instagram will tell you how many posts have used a hashtag, so you can quickly tell which ones are most popular – #homeschool was used on 4,735,547 posts as of this writing.